xlenore/ps2-covers/README.md

   https://raw.githubusercontent.com/xlenore/ps2-covers/main/covers/3d/${serial}.png

 ## PSCoverDL
-*Alternatively you can use* PSCoverDL
+*Alternatively you can use* __PSCoverDL__

-- A Small tool to download PS1/PS2 covers for DuckStation and PCSX2.
+- Its a small tool to download PS1/PS2 covers for DuckStation and PCSX2.

 - You can download it from here: [PSCoverDL](https://github.com/xlenore/pscoverdl "PSCoverDL")